 “I don’t trust the government.”

-It is typical for people to dislike or not trust their own governments.
-With KiwiSaver introduced in 2007 as a government initiative, many people refuse to join because of that government link.
-But it’s important to remember the government does not manage the money you deposit into KiwiSaver.
+It is not uncommon for people to dislike or distrust their own governments.
+With KiwiSaver introduced in 2007 as a Government initiative, many people refuse to join because of that government link.
+But, it’s important to remember the Government does not manage the money you deposit into KiwiSaver.
 Private funds manage your KiwiSaver contributions.
 KiwiSavers have the power to choose their provider and product.

-Check out CANSTAR’s Star Ratings report to compare KiwiSaver schemes.
+Check out Canstar’s website to compare KiwiSaver schemes.